 The third dimension of the IT universe that digital mavericks rush to apply to physical operations is IT service management (a.k.a.
 ITSM), which is a set of disciplines and framework for managing the ongoing delivery of IT or digital services to users and customers.
 These digital services can be infrastructure services (network and servers), platform (development platforms, middleware and tools), or software applications (think Oracle or SAP applications), or all of the aforementioned.

 For business folks, IT service management is synonymous with your supply chain and business operations.
 ITSM boils down to how you manage the delivery of value to your customer.
-IT service management is primarily focused on production environments and managing the process of release management and controls for introducing new applications and IT services into production from the software development process.
+IT service management is primarily focused on production environments and the continuous improvement of IT service delivery.
+It also includes the process of release management and controls for introducing new applications and IT services into production from the software development process.

 Business leaders should be cautious about pursuing the dramatic transition from more traditional models of operating your business to a model inspired by software development and IT service delivery.
 The key factors to consider are the nature of the digital transformation and the readiness of your organization to adopt IT-based operating principles and practices.

 Quite simply, the physical constraints of your digital transformation will make practices such as Agile and DevOps less beneficial than you might expect or need.
 Consider the risks of pursuing something that is not fit for purpose.
 Besides, there are many instances when waterfall project methods and traditional operating practices make perfect sense even in a digital context.
 Consider hybrid methods because it is difficult to find any organization that has fully adopted Agile methods or realized DevOps for their digital business.